-Finally, look for a web technology platform that is stable and vibrant, preferably one that is close- source and ultimately scalable.
+Security and technology are critical facets of any healthcare web project.
+Look for a web technology platform that is stable, vibrant, widely available, off-the-shelf and scalable.
 There are several that are available but we prefer Microsoft’s .NET platform combined with an enterprise database server.
-It is a commercial solution that is well supported by Microsoft and the development industry.
+It is a commercial solution that is well supported by Microsoft and developers.
 Look for a web server hosting partner that is secure and compliant.
 In the USA, HIPAA standards are required.
-However, here in Canada, we don’t have the same for the Healthcare industry.
-PCI (Payment Card Industry) compliance is very nice to have and mandatory if your site has any ecommerce.
+However, here in Canada, we have a similar standard called Phipa for the Healthcare industry.
+PCI (Payment Card Industry) compliance is important to have and mandatory if your site has any ecommerce.

-When requesting any personal information from a user, it is a good idea to use encryption with SSL Certificates.
-This encryption is required when asking customers to enter credit card information.
+When requesting any personal information from a user, it's mandatory to use encryption with SSL Certificates.
+This encryption is required when asking customers to enter any kind of personal information.

-Also, implement a healthy password procedure for when the administrator assigns CMS users access to the website back-end and/or to the extranet.
+Be sure to implement and enforce a healthy password procedure for when the administrator assigns CMS users access to the website back-end and/or to the extranet.
 Check to see if your organization has already established a password procedure.

-Lastly, make sure your CMS and web servers are constantly updated and patched with any new software updates that are available, along with a rigorous back-up and disaster recovery plan.
-Consider a reasonable maintenance plan that will monitor and maintain your website and database.
+And finally, make sure that your CMS and web servers are routinely backed-up and patched with any new software updates that are available, along with a rigorous back-up and disaster recovery plan.
+Consider a support & maintenance plan that will monitor and maintain your website and database.

 This blog by no means covers all issues encountering during the conceiving and construction of a healthcare website but will give you a great start.
 Partner wisely and schedule sufficient time for discovery and planning your project.